danvaduvasv/vibe-coding-titans/README.md

 - **Visual Search Boundaries**: Optional overlay showing search radius as a circle
 - **Smart Categorization**: Spots categorized by type with color-coded markers
 - **Distance Calculation**: Real-time distance from your location to each spot
+- **⭐ Favourites System**: Save and manage your favorite locations with local storage
+- **🏠 Home Location**: Set and navigate to your home location with persistent storage
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Modern Aesthetics**: Glass morphism design with gradients and smooth animations
 - **Compact Header**: Optimized header height for better space utilization